forestgrape/coronavirus/monitoring.md

 ## Monitor Evolution
 [in work]
-From time to time full genome samples should be analyzed to monitor evolution of Sars-CoV-2 and to deduce the international spread.
+From time to time full genome samples should be analyzed to monitor the evolution of Sars-CoV-2 and to deduce the international spread.

 ## Monitor Prevalence
-To adjust the measures and to communicate these it is important to estimate and monitor different incidence rates.
+To adjust the measures and to communicate these, it is important to estimate and monitor different incidence rates.

 ### Different Counts
 There are several counts to distinguish [not very clear on this page yet, in work]:
 * Number of people getting currently infected.
 This number predicts how many people may need hospital treatment starting in roughly 1 to 3 weeks and being there in 1 to 4 weeks so they may need a place in the next 1 to 7 weeks.
 This number can only be **estimated**.
-The numbers depends on the protection measures and the count of currently infected (mostly those not knowing)
+The numbers depends on the protection measures and the count of currently infected (mostly those not knowing).
 * Number of people with viruses detectable with PCR/Antigen tests.
 They may not yet be symptomatic but may get **tested** through sampling or contact tracing.
 They may or may not develop symptoms, about 80% develop symptoms.
 * Number of people with **symptoms**.
-Likely these are most often detected in case counts.
-Symptoms usually come 1 - 10 days after the infection occurred.
+Likely a fraction of these are most often detected in case counts.
+Symptoms usually come between 1 and 10 days after the infection occurred.
 * Number of people admitted to **hospitals**.
-This number can be lowered in absolute emergencies with triage.
+(This number can be lowered in absolute emergencies with triage.)
 * End of disease.
-Often about 10 days after initial symptoms for mild disease.
-The disease lasts usually much longer in severe cases and is fatal in about 1 of 400 cases which yields the **death count**.
+Often about 10 days after symptom onset for a mild disease.
+The disease lasts usually much longer in severe cases and is fatal in about [1 of 400 cases](#on-numbers) which yields the **death count**.

-### Motivation
+### Motivation to Monitor
 * Since what control tactics is optimal and/or needed depends largely on incidence rates.
 If the incidence rate is out of some bounds the strategy may fail to work or be unnecessary strict:
   * Controlling methods relying on a working contact tracing need low incidence rates and detecting most cases with monitoring.
 To rely on contact tracing detection rate should be at least 75%.
 Still useful if lower but one shouldn't rely on it.
   * Many controlling methods rely on methods reducing the infection probability but not preventing it (e.g. distancing, low-filter face masks), that only works if there are not to many infected